mistermicheels/learning-notes/web/css/Sass-SCSS.md

 - "Syntactically Awesome Style Sheets"
 - Sass is a style sheet preprocessor that transpiles files in the Sass/SCSS language into regular CSS that can be understood by browsers
 - Two syntaxes available:
-  - SCSS (Sassy CSS): This is an extension of the CSS syntax, meaning that every valid CSS file is also a valid CSS file with the same meaning
+  - SCSS (Sassy CSS): This is an extension of the CSS syntax, meaning that every valid CSS file is also a valid SCSS file with the same meaning
   - Sass syntax (also known as indented syntax): Older syntax that uses indentation instead of brackets to indicate nesting and uses newlines instead of semicolons to separate different properties

 ## Some features